Akanksha1212/MyLife-2022/README.md

 - Received invite from PowerToFly to speak at their Diversity Reboot Summit
 - Very excited for this event✨(https://summit.powertofly.com/)
 - Received WE Local Scholarship to attend Society of Women Enginners, India Event.

+## May, June, July
+- Gave talk at PowerToFly Reboot Summit
+- Graduated from #RoadToGDE Mentorship Porgram
+- Done with my 6 month SWE internship at JP Morgan Chase & Co., Bangalore
+- Got my work visa in just 13 days.
+Excited for new beginnings✨